cryptoalgebra/Algebra/README.md

 ## Docs

-The documentation page is located at: <a href="https://cryptoalgebra.gitbook.io/algebra-integral/">https://cryptoalgebra.gitbook.io/algebra-integral/</a>
+The documentation page is located at: [https://docs.algebra.finance/](https://docs.algebra.finance/)

 ## Versions

 Please note that different DEX-partners of our protocol may use different versions of the protocol.
 This repo contains the latest version: **Algebra Integral**.

-A page describing the versions used by partners can be found in the documentation: [partners page](https://docs.algebra.finance/en/docs/contracts/partners/introduction)
+A page describing the versions used by partners can be found in the documentation: [partners page](https://docs-v1.algebra.finance/en/docs/contracts/partners/introduction)

 Previous versions of the protocol have been moved to separate repositories: